 Uploading your thesis

-Due to the Covid-19 pandemic (until 4 January 2022), you should submit your thesis electronically only (rather than as a soft-bound and USB/CD digital copy).
+The University has now approved for the default submission of the PGR thesis to be in electronic format (rather than as a soft-bound and USB/CD digital copy).
 Please follow instructions below to submit it via University’s ePrints service.
 In the description field please indicate if this is your first submission, corrrections, re-submission or final version.
 Once the degree has been conferred, your final version will be retained for publication in the repository, all other copies will be deleted (except where an additional file is uploaded specifically for reader access).